 - Put your phone number in your windscreen if charging at a charging location that doesn’t have another charger nearby, especially if you plan to be charging for many hours or ensure reception (e.g. at a hotel) knows you’re the owner of the EV charging

 - If you don’t need the charge but just want to ‘top up’, offer your space to others arriving and stay with your car during this charge.

-- If an ICE (Internal Combustion Engine) is parked in a charging bay then leave them a note explaining why this isn’t helpful / report it to the facility.
+- If an ICE (Internal Combustion Engine) is parked remind them they can / will be charged up to £70 for parking in a charging bay (dependent on landlord/local authority), and consider leaving them a note explaining why this isn’t helpful.
 Remember most simply won’t realise they’re doing anything wrong so don’t be hostile.

 - If a charging spot you need is being used, and you are able to park next to a car that is currently charging, it’s perfectly fine to leave a note asking the owner of the current car charging to text or ring you after their session is complete, if you receive such a note please honour the request.